paidegua/nfsen_on_centos7/README.md

 # How to Install NFSEN on CENTOS 7

-This procedure with help you get NFSEN running on CentOS 7.
+This procedure witll help you get NFSEN running on CentOS 7.
 Start with a minimal installation of CentOS 7, update it and then proceed with the below steps.

 ## Start with a basic minimal installation of CentOS 7